ros2-gbp/fastrtps-release/roadmap.md

 Disclaimer:

-* This section has been last updated in May 2020.
+* This section has been last updated in July 2022.
   Please take into account its content could be obsolete.

 ## Short term

-The following list of features are planned to be addressed in the short term, and incorporated into the coming release(s) of the product:
+The following list of features are planned to be addressed in the short term, and incorporated into the following minor release of the product:

-* Full compliance with DDS minimum-profile
+* Complete support for dynamic network interfaces
+* ReadCondition implementation
-* Support of DDS-RPC Enhanced Discovery Mechanism
+* Secure Discovery Server
+* Android support
+* Support for Ownership and Time-based filter QoS.
+* SNI support for TLS.

 ## Medium term

 The following list of features are planned to be addressed in the medium term, typically within the subsequent release(s) generated in the next **9 months** after next planned release:

-* Localhost zero-copy delivery
-* DDS x-types 1.2
+* Service aware DataWriter
+* DDS-XTypes 1.3

 ## Long term